khakers/modmail-viewer/README.md

 ## Attribution
-This project uses graphics from [Twemoji](https://twemoji.twitter.com/) licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+This project uses graphics from [Twemoji](https://twemoji.twitter.com/) licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/ using the jdecked/temoji library